 - Interest rates are lower than the products available in the market

-- Loan can be availed for purposes like education, travel and personal expenses
+- Loans can be availed for purposes like education, travel, and personal expenses

 - Loan amount at the discretion of the bank

 - Flexible tenure options

 - The property that is pledged as collateral should be present in India

 - The minimum and maximum age is 25 and 65 years